netdata/netdata/docs/cloud/manage/organize-your-infrastrucutre-invite-your-team.md

 Netdata Cloud abbreviates each Space to the first letter of the name, or the first two letters if the name is two words or more.
 Hover over each icon to see the full name in a tooltip.

-To add a new Space click on the green **+** button .
+To add a new Space click on the green **+** button.
 Enter the name of the Space and click **Save**.

 ![Switch between Spaces](https://github.com/netdata/netdata/assets/70198089/aa0d7a2f-02ec-4c01-a2d9-1f99642f2496)
 )

 ### Manage Spaces

-Manage your spaces by selecting in a particular space and clicking in the small gear icon in the lower left corner.
+Manage your spaces by selecting a particular space and clicking on the small gear icon in the lower left corner.
 This will open a side tab in which you can:

 1. _Configure this Space*_, in the first tab (**Space**) you can change the name, description or/and some privilege